JeeWeetje/iot-workshop/Flow.md

     }
     ```

 11. This step is ready.
-After the creation of this flow the enpoint will be provided.
+After the creation of this flow the enpoint will be provided
 12. Select `New step`

     ![alt tag](img/flow-portal-new-step.png)